rosscutler/rosscutler.github.io/index.md

 ### ML video codec

 The goal of this project is to create an ML-based video codec with >2X the coding efficiency of H.266/VVC.
 We are following a similar approach to our ML speech enhancement process.
 We first created an accurate video quality assessment tool that can label millions of clips cheaply.
-We helped organize an ML video codec challenge that uses this video quality assessement tool.
+We helped organize an ML video codec challenge that uses this video quality assessment tool.
 And we will work with other companies to create a new ML video codec standard.

 Challenges: